frequenz-floss/frequenz-client-reporting-python/README.md

 ### 1 create .env file

 When creating the API key, you will get two keys.
 One is the API key itself and the other one is the API secret.
-Go to your projects directory and create a textfile named ".env" in your project folder where you can store the API key and the API secret.
+Go to your projects directory and create a textfile named `.env` where you can store the API key and the API secret.
 Prepare the textfile as follows:

 ```bash